VitorGoatman/geomancer/README.md

 ```

 You can get an additional house chart for
-more detailed readings by adding the `house`
+more detailed readings by adding the `-h/--house`
 option.

 ```
-$ geomancer chart house
+$ geomancer -ch
 Shield Chart
 +---Daughters---+----Mothers----+
 | • |• •| • | • |• •| • | • | • |